-- •DEPTH_LIMIT The maximum depth that will be allowed to crawl for any site.
-If zero, no limit will be imposed. - •DEPTH_STATS Whether to collect depth stats. - •DEPTH_PRIORITY Whether to prioritize the requests based on their depth.
+- :setting: DEPTH_LIMIT The maximum depth that will be allowed to crawl for any site.
+If zero, no limit will be imposed. - :setting: 'DEPTH_STATS_VERBOSE' Whether to collect the number of requests for each depth. - :setting: 'DEPTH_PRIORITY' Whether to prioritize the requests based on their depth.